Dhara-95/CV/README.md

 | [MakersBnB](https://github.com/Dhara-95/Makersbnb) | A clone of AirBnB's website - MakersBnB is a web app that allows users to list a space available to book, as well as view all the spaces listed on the site. | JavaScript, Node.js, Express, HTML, CSS, Jasmine, ElephantSQL |
 | [Bank Tech Test](https://github.com/Dhara-95/bank_tech_test) | A command line app (runs in IRB), which aims to have the core functionality of a bank. | Ruby, IRB, RSpec, Rubocop |

-*Currently working on a pro bono project for the AgeUK charity to enhance their current volunteering system.
-The project will be built in Ruby on Rails and [Administrate](https://github.com/thoughtbot/administrate), based on the client's required specifications.*
+*Currently working on a pro bono project for the AgeUK charity to enhance their current volunteer management system.
+The project is in the planning stages, where we are exploring the most appropriate technologies to use that meet the client's requirements.
+One of the options discussed was to use Ruby on Rails and [Administrate](https://github.com/thoughtbot/administrate) - a demo of the basic interface was built for the client and can be viewed [here](https://github.com/Dhara-95/Admin_App).*

 Please see my full Github repository list [here](https://github.com/Dhara-95?tab=repositories).